Aeroperú Flight 603

-Aeroperú Flight 603 (PL603/PLI603) was a scheduled passenger flight from Miami International Airport in Miami, Florida, United States, to Arturo Merino Benítez International Airport in Santiago, Chile, with stopovers in Quito, Ecuador, and Lima, Peru.
-On October 2, 1996, the Boeing 757-23A aircraft flying the final leg of the flight crashed into the Pacific Ocean.
+Aeroperú Flight 603 was a scheduled passenger flight from Miami International Airport in Miami, Florida, United States, to Arturo Merino Benítez International Airport in Santiago, Chile, with stopovers in Quito, Ecuador, and Lima, Peru.
+On October 2, 1996, the Boeing 757 aircraft flying the final leg of the flight crashed into the Pacific Ocean.
 There were no survivors among 70 people on board.

 Flying over water, at night, with no visual references, the pilots were unaware of their true altitude, and struggled to control and navigate the aircraft.
-The investigation determined that the air data computers were unable to show correct airspeed and altitude on cockpit displays because a maintenance worker had failed to remove tape covering the pitot-static system ports on the aircraft exterior prior to departure.
+The investigation determined that the air data computers were unable to show correct airspeed and altitude on cockpit displays because a maintenance worker had failed to remove tape covering the pitot–static system ports on the aircraft exterior prior to departure.

 Background

 Aircraft

-The aircraft, a Boeing 757-23A, was delivered new from Boeing on 2 December 1992, to leasing company Ansett Worldwide (AWAS).
+The aircraft, a Boeing 757-23A, was delivered new on 2 December 1992, to leasing company Ansett Worldwide (AWAS).
 It was leased to Aeroméxico on 27 September 1993 and then sub-leased to Aeroperú on April 1, 1994.
 The lease transferred back to AWAS in February 1995, and Aeroperú continued to operate the aircraft until it crashed.